Top Northern Ireland Attractions: Comprehensive Guide to Northern Ireland

-Another one of the best Northern Ireland Attractions is the Titanic Quarter; a large-scale waterfront project, comprising historic maritime landmarks, film studios, education facilities, residential apartments, an entertainment district.
-And the world’s largest Titanic-themed attraction located right on the Belfast Harbour.
+Another one of the best Northern Ireland Attractions is the Titanic Quarter; a large-scale waterfront project, comprising historic maritime landmarks, film studios, education facilities, residential apartments, and an entertainment district.
+And the world’s largest Titanic-themed attraction is located right in Belfast Harbour.

-You can also visit the Slipways and Memorial Garden where the Titanic and Olympic were built and first launched into the water.
+You can also visit the Slipways and Memorial Garden where the Titanic and Olympics were built and first launched into the water.

 The Journey of the Titanic

 The Plaza takes visitors to the outdoors to track the Titanic’s journey from Belfast across the Atlantic to New York on the map through the light tiles that basically represent the sea and the dark tiles which represent the land.